CSSE-477/CSSE477Project/README.md

 ## Description
 The project is a web server that can handle GET, HEAD, PUT, DELETE, and POST requests.
 The web server, at the moment, does not handle any other requests.
 The project can be run by downloading the jar and running `java -jar YoloSwagSws-1.0.x.jar`.
+The server supports HTTPS, Gunzip compressions, Denial of Service protection, a caching layer, and automatic server restarts to increase availability.

 ## Infrastructure Details
 We have devoted two of our assigned VMs to be staging (19) and production (06) servers.
 You can visit 477-19.csse.rose-hulman.edu/YoloSwagSWS/ or 477-06.csse.rose-hulman.edu/YoloSwagSWS/ to verify.
 The jar file is deployed to the `/var/www/html/YoloSwagSWS` directory, and we deploy to staging on pushes to master and to prod on new release tags.